ettomatic/ashikawa-core/README.md

 # Ashikawa Core

 Ashikawa Core is a Wrapper around the AvocadoDB Rest API.
 It provides low level access and will be used in different AvocadoDB ODMs.

+## How to get started developing

+Getting started is easy, just follow these steps.

+### In a nutshell

+* Clone the project.
+* `cd` into the folder and run `bundle`
+* `rake` or `rake spec` and see all tests passing.
+* Happy coding!

+### Detailed description

+Make sure you are running Ruby 1.9.x and clone the latest snapshot into a directory of your choice.

+If you use `rvm`, create a gemset for this project: `rvm gemset create ashikawa-core`.
+You will be asked if you want to switch to this gemset once you `cd` into the directory.
+If you do not want to use `rvm`, just ignore this step.

+Change into the project directory.
+Run `bundle` to get all dependencies (do a `gem install bundler` before if you don't have bundler installed).

+Now you can run `rake` or `rake spec` to see all tests passing (hopefully).
+Happy coding!

+You can also start up yard for documentation: `yard server --reload`